Installation

 2. Start the stack

-$ docker compose up --build
+$ docker compose up

-The first build takes a minute or two as Go dependencies are downloaded.
-Subsequent starts are fast.
 On first run you will see log lines confirming:

 - TLS certificate generated (unless you supplied your own)